Lordsisodia/Luminelle-Partnership/docs/future features/A-B testing components/heatmap-overlay.md

 ## Notes
 - Keep payload small: pre-aggregate in SQL before sending to client.
-- If using OpenReplay instead, this overlay is optional; still keep SQL for numeric hotspots.
+- If using Clarity/Hotjar/OpenReplay instead, this overlay is optional; prefer their built-in heatmaps.
 - Match viewport: if pages are responsive, generate separate bins per viewport bucket (mobile/desktop).